Classic homemade Chicken Noodle Soup, is easy to make from scratch! Chicken in homemade broth is served with veggies, and egg noodles.

 - Strain broth and remove meat from the bones.

-- Heat the broth and carrots and celery to simmer.
+- Cook the broth and carrots and celery.
 Stir in chicken and cooked noodles.

 TIP: Pasta is cooked separately and added to this soup before serving.
 Egg noodles do not keep well and tend to get mushy if you have leftovers.